-Poke Sallet (Poke Salad): How to Handle, Harvest, and Prepare the Poisonous Pokeweed
+How to Identify, Harvest, and Prepare Pokeweed and Poke Sallet

-The pokeweed can be found throughout the majority of the Continental United States, but is far more prevalent in the central to eastern states of the south.
-It is a poisonous weed, related to night shade, but if prepared for consumption correctly, it is actually considered a delicacy by many denizens of the rural United States.
-In fact, in its cooked form, the pokeweed is so popular that many southern states hold yearly festivals in the early spring to commemorate it.
+Pokeweed can be found throughout the majority of the Continental United States but is far more prevalent in the central and eastern states of the South.
+It is a poisonous weed, related to nightshade, but if prepared for consumption correctly, it is actually considered a delicacy by many denizens of the rural United States.
+In fact, in its cooked form, pokeweed is so popular that many Southern states hold yearly festivals in the early spring to commemorate it.

-In this article we will be giving an overview of the dangers of the pokeweed, how and when one might harvest it in relative safety, and then we will detail a popular way to prepare this dish in a true Southern fashion (in that order).
+In this article, I will give you an overview of the dangers of this weed, how and when one might harvest it in relative safety, and then detail a popular way to prepare this dish in a true Southern fashion (in that order).

 About the Poisonousness of Pokeweed

-First we will start by discussing all the ways in which the pokeweed can harm and/or kill you.
+Let's start by discussing all the ways that pokeweed can harm and/or kill you.
 It is worthy of note that no U.S. food organization endorses the consumption of pokeweed regardless of how it is prepared.

-That being said, I would like to add that poke sallet has never harmed anyone I know that was aware of how to properly prepare it, and even the stories I’ve heard of an unwitting guest or relative finding a bowl of the uncooked leaves in a kitchen and mistaking them for spinach or some other edible, raw, green leafy, only ended with a day’s bout of diarrhea.
+That being said, I would like to add that this dish has never harmed anyone I know that was aware of how to properly prepare it, and even the stories I’ve heard of an unwitting guest or relative finding a bowl of the uncooked leaves in a kitchen and mistaking them for spinach or some other edible, raw, green leafy, only ended with a day’s bout of diarrhea.

 In addition, if, for example, pork is improperly prepared, it too can harm and/or kill a person.
 The FDA and the like are fine with giving pork the green light.
-My point is that foraging is becoming increasingly popular these days, and whether or not you choose to prepare and eat poke sallet is entirely up to you.
-It isn’t illegal, and if you are the sort of person who can follow directions and knows how not to cross-contaminate, this recipe might be for you.
+My point is that foraging is becoming increasingly popular these days, and whether or not you choose to prepare and eat this salad is entirely up to you.
+It isn’t illegal, and if you are the sort of person who can follow directions and knows how to avoid cross-contamination, this recipe might be for you.